 Regarding real estate financing, the so-called hard test should also be emphasized.
 Based on the losses from real estate financing reported by the institutions, BaFin decides whether a well-developed and long-established real estate market exists.
 If the hard test is met – as has been the case in Germany for many years – real estate financing will benefit from regulatory privileges (see also CRD/CRR, European regulations).
 The publicly available data on losses per outstanding loans are as follows:

 The SREP is used to verify and assess both an institution’s risk situation/controls and the associated adequacy of its internally determined capital and liquidity (ICAAP and ILAAP).
 These are based on the EBA’s SREP guidelines.
 On-site inspections, the supervisory review of internal stress tests, and supervisory benchmarking of internal approaches constitute the main supervisory activities, the results of which are included in the SREP.
-Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are supplemented by institution-specific supervisory capital requirements covering risks not taken into account in Pillar 1 (e.g. interest rate risk in the banking book) - so-called Pillar 2 requirements in accordance with §6c of the German Banking Act.
+Based on EBA guidelines, the SREP follows what is known as the “Pillar 1 plus” approach, in which the minimum requirements of Pillar 1 (pursuant to the CRD/CRR) are supplemented by institution-specific supervisory capital requirements covering risks not or not sufficiently taken into account in Pillar 1 (e.g. interest rate risk in the banking book) - so-called Pillar 2 requirements in accordance with §6c of the German Banking Act.

 Currently the BaFin revises in the Minimum Requirements for Risk Management (Mindestanforderungen an das Risikomanagement, MaRisk) mainly concern the following aspects:

-- Management of non-performing and forborne exposures including collateral valuation
+- Guidelines on loan origination and monitoring exposures including collateral valuation